-- 1. A PC to MIDI Interface card is installed in your PC. - The PC to MIDI Interface card is connected to an MPU-401 or compatible MIDI Interface or MIDI Processing Unit. - A MIDI cable is connected from a MIDI OUT connector on the MIDI Interface to the MIDI IN connector on your sound module. - The audio output jacks on your sound module are connected to the audio input jacks on your amplifier or stereo.
+- 1. A PC to MIDI Interface card is installed in your PC. - The PC to MIDI Interface card is connected to an MPU-401 or compatible MIDI Interface or MIDI Processing Unit. - 3.
+A MIDI cable is connected from a MIDI OUT connector on the MIDI Interface to the MIDI IN connector on your sound module. - 4.
+The audio output jacks on your sound module are connected to the audio input jacks on your amplifier or stereo. - 5.
+One or two speakers are attached to the speaker connectors on your amplifier or stereo.